-- Capacity: With a projected enrollment of 1,000 students in 2016-17 and more than 75 staff members, the building is over capacity.
-Some students must attend class in a portable.
+Capacity: Some students must attend class in a portable.
 Space is at a premium.
 An office shared by three counselors is located in a closet, and the art room has no room for storage.

 To address these challenges, Vancouver Public Schools is beginning a redesign of the school.
 Learn about the design concepts created as a result of staff, student, parent and community feedback.

 What staff, students, parents and the community said